kalwalt/kalwaltart.com/_posts/2020-02-25-tutorial-create-marker-nft.md

 ### Introduction

-In this tutorial I will explain step by step the creation of **NFT** markers for use with the **jsartoolkit5** project for augmented reality.
+In this tutorial I will explain the step by step creation of **NFT** markers to use with the **jsartoolkit5** augmented reality project.
 This article is intended for all creators who want to create their augmented reality web applications.
 A minimum knowledge of some concepts is however necessary to face the topic.

-**NFT** (**N** atural **F** eature **T** racking) markers are markers that are used to trace predetermined images.
+**NFT** (**N**atural **F**eature **T**racking) markers are markers that are used to trace predetermined images.
 In essence it is a markerless technology, that is, without the use of markers.
 For a distinction on the types of markers I refer you to this [article](https://www.kalwaltart.it/blog/2020/01/19/nft-natural-feature-tracking-con-jsartoolkit5/) and at the bottom you will find other useful resources.

 ### Materials needed